AhmeDSaaDSweffI/Task-Manager-Application-in-Python/README.md

 <div align="center">

-Made with ❤️ and 🐍 Python
+Made with ❤️ and 🐍 Python — as part of the **Samsung Innovation Campus** 🎓

 </div>